The Office of the County Treasurer has the following four types of unclaimed funds:

-Monies received primarily from public storage companies for the sale of abandoned property, or from hospitals for abandoned property.
+Monies received primarily from public storage companies for the sale of abandoned property, or from hospitals for abandoned property, as required by Business and Professions Code, Division 8, Chapter 10, Self-Service Storage Facilities.
 Funds are escheated to the County through the (#4) County Unclaimed Funds process.

 Annually, the Treasurer-Tax Collector conducts an escheatment process for Countywide unclaimed funds per Government Code Section 50050-50057.
 The escheatment for 2014 has been completed.
 There are no unclaimed funds available at this time.

 Escheated Funds Information: